 Much research takes place in Ireland, at organisations including:

-CRANN is based in a 6000m2 five-story building on the north-west corner of the Trinity College campus.
+CRANN is based in a 6000m2 five-story building on the north-west corner of the TCD campus.
 It provides state-of-the-art nanoscience laboratories, together with a public science gallery.
-The world class scientific leadership in CRANN is provided by 16 principal investigators who conduct the work of 130 scientists and students.
-Irish Government investment in CRANN since 2001 has been €140m.
-A further €24m has been awarded for 2009-2014.
+The world class scientific leadership in CRANN is provided by 300 researchers including 37 principal investigators based across multiple disciplines including TCD’s Schools of Physics, Chemistry and Engineering.

 The Tyndall National Institute is one of the largest information and communications technology (ICT) hardware research centres in Europe.
 Tyndall was established in 2004 to bring together researchers from the former National Microelectronics Research Centre (NMRC), University College Cork (UCC) and Cork Institute of Technology (CIT).